-During the reporting period the MMA worked with industry to deliver on six priority areas for the Melbourne Market:
+During the reporting period the MMA worked with industry to deliver on six priority areas for the Melbourne Market

-- 1. Improvement in the operating environment.
+- 1. Continuously improve the operating environment,

-- 2. Maximise utility of the trading floor.
+- 2. Maximise the utility of Market Land and the trading floors,

 - 3. Driving logistical efficiency.

-- 4. Precinct master planning.
+- 4. Facilitate export growth.

-- 5. Support export growth.
+- 5. Embrace digital change, and

-- 6. Embrace digital change.
+- 6. Lead environmental sustainability.